Chronic Cough Specialist

 A chronic cough caused by reflux happens when acid from the stomach travels up high enough that it spills onto the back ends of the vocal cords.
 The acid irritates the vocal cords, which respond by coughing.
 This is often accompanied by heartburn, an acidic or sour taste in the back of your throat, or some indigestion.

 This is also known as sensory neuropathic cough, is a diagnosis of exclusion.
-It is thought that it may be due to damaged nerve endings in a person’s throat leading to “misfiring” and causing cough-provoking tickling or similar sensations.
-The patient may have had a chronic cough for years.
-In such cases, nerve medications can be used, for example gabapentin for chronic cough.
+It is thought that it may be due to damaged nerve endings in a person’s throat leading to “misfiring” and causing cough-provoking tickling or similar sensations via the cough reflex.
+The patient may have had a cough for years.
+In such cases, nerve medications can be used, for example gabapentin.

-Your ENT chronic cough specialist will perform a comprehensive chronic cough history taking from you – chronologically from the beginning of the symptoms, all the way to the current symptoms.
-Other history such as current medications and smoking history will also be elicited.
+Your ENT specialist will perform a comprehensive history taking from you – chronologically from the beginning of the symptoms, all the way to the current symptoms.
+Other history such as current medications (certain high blood pressure medications can cause cough) and smoking history will also be elicited.

-If a lung-related cause is suspected, imaging studies such as chest X-rays may be ordered.
-Other sub-specialists such as a pulmonologist (lung doctor) may also need to be involved in your care should the need arise.
+If a lung-related cause is suspected, imaging studies such as chest X-rays or a CT scan may be ordered.
+Other sub-specialists such as a respiratory doctor (lung doctor) may also need to be involved in your care should the need arise.

-Treating the underlying condition or root cause is the best way to reduce or eliminate chronic coughing.
+Treating the underlying condition or root cause is the best way to reduce or eliminate a persistent cough.

 Some patients may have sinus issues causing their ongoing cough, such as a deviated septum or inferior turbinate hypertrophy.
 Undergoing a simple in-office procedure to correct the issue and open up blocked sinuses can potentially fix the problem.
 Your ENT chronic cough specialist will be able to give you further advice on surgical solutions.